 4.)
 Reaction to the Exclusive Claims and the Identified Sources of the Diversity of Beliefs?

-It is true that the devil is the principal source of diversity of beliefs.
+The devil is indeed the principal source of diversity of beliefs.
 When people develop a feeling of superiority, they are easily swayed by the devil.
 Therefore, I recommend that we should always pray for the Holy Spirit to guide us so that we can make true interpretations of the teachings.
-In addition, there are those amongst us who feel that they know everything and they feel they can change anything as they are capable.
+Also, there are those amongst us who feel that they know everything and they feel they can change anything as they are capable.
 We should not feel righteous but let the teachings guide us.

 People in the USA react to Jesus' and Pauls's claims of diversity in religious beliefs by asserting that people should not blindly follow Judaism and Christianity.
 Instead, there should be a diversity of religious beliefs because people come from different cultures.
 Additionally, people should feel independent when thinking and believing in anything they are convinced of.